gcharalampous/pyvisa-lab-automation/README.md

-# pyvisa-lab-automation
+# PyVISA Lab Automation

-A modular Python toolkit for automating photonics lab instrumentation using PyVISA.
+A modular Python toolkit for automating photonics and electronics lab instrumentation using PyVISA.

 ## Overview

 This project provides a unified and extensible interface to control laboratory instruments frequently used in silicon photonics test setups.
 Built around the PyVISA library, it enables fast prototyping, streamlined data collection, and measurement automation via scripting or notebooks.

-### Supported Instrument Types
-- Source meters (e.g., Keithley 2400)
-- Optical power meters
-- Tunable laser sources
-- Lightwave multimeters

 ## Features